uk625454/Cisco-AI-Defense-Validation-Python-Wrapper/README.md

 This wrapper talks to the **Cisco AI Defense Management API** over HTTPS and authenticates every request with the tenant management API key in the `x-cisco-ai-defense-tenant-api-key` header.

+**Management API Reference for Validation:** https://developer.cisco.com/docs/ai-defense-management/get-ai-validation-config/

-Instructions to generate management API key: https://developer.cisco.com/docs/ai-defense-management/authentication/
+**Instructions to generate management API key:** https://developer.cisco.com/docs/ai-defense-management/authentication/

 The base pattern is: